Soucouyant/ABitRacey-Clone/README.md

 - [ ] Fix "Issues" found in GH Repo
 - [ ] Sound
 - [ ] Fix "Rigidity" of the code
+- [ ] Add comment headers for assignment